nedas-sim/Split-the-bill/Mobile/src/features/genericList/readme.md

 - bool value
 - If provided, search bar can be empty
 - Otherwise, some value has to be entered to call the API

+## queryParams:

+- Object of parameters that are sent to API alongside _page_ and optionally _search_